Non-equilibrium thermodynamics in driven macroscopic self-assembly

-Our experimental set-up is depicted in Fig.\ \ref{fig:Fig2}(c) with full details of our experimental protocol provided in the Supplemental Material \cite{supp}.
-To gather statistically significant amounts of data, four sets of six-particle clusters are confined to four separate but identical illuminated square chambers, each filled with 9.0 mL of water-glycerol solution corresponding to a depth of 5 mm in the middle of each chamber.
-A small meniscus on the perimeter of each chamber repelled the clusters away from the boundary.
+In the absence of external forcing, the capillary forces are strong enough that the passive, non-Brownian particles used in the present study are irreversibly locked-in to one of the C, T, or P cluster configurations \cite{vassileva2007fragmentation, liu2018capillary, lagarde2020probing}.
+This lack of dynamic reconfigurability contrasts \sjt{with scenarios where} thermal fluctuations are sufficient to \sjt{overcome inter-particle forces} and excite transitions between microstates \cite{perry2012real,perry2015two}.
+However, agitation of the particles by Faraday waves and accompanying turbulent surface flows \cite{sanli2014collective, welch2014ballistic, xia2019tunable, francois2020nonequilibrium} causes the clusters to translate across the fluid surface and drives structural rearrangements between the C, T, and P cluster topologies (Figs.\ \ref{fig:Fig2}(c)--(f) and \sjt{Supplementary Video 1}).
+To track the particle dynamics, we confined four sets of six-particle clusters to four separate but identical illuminated square chambers, each filled with $9.0\pm 0.1$ milliliters of water-glycerol solution (Fig.\ \ref{fig:Fig2}(c), Methods, Supplementary Section 1.2).
+A small concave meniscus on the perimeter of each chamber repelled the clusters away from the boundary.
 The entire set-up is mounted on an in-house electromagnetic shaker vibrating vertically with acceleration $\Gamma\cos(2\pi f t) $ where $\Gamma$ is the maximum acceleration, $f$ is the vibrational frequency, and $t$ is time.
 An external air-bearing guides the motion along a single axis and a closed-loop feedback system ensures that $\Gamma$ remains within a tolerance of $\pm 0.001g$ \cite{harris2015generating}.
-Informed by \cite{francois2015wave, xia2019tunable}, $f = 60$ Hz for all our experiments and for the fluid parameters and corral geometry reported here, the Faraday threshold (the critical value of $\Gamma$ for which supercritical Faraday waves spontaneously appear on the fluid surface) of the fluid is $\Gamma_F = 0.90 \pm 0.03 g$.
-Forcing frequencies $f \gtrsim 80$ Hz were found to increase the tendency of clusters to disintegrate, significantly inhibiting the collection of reliable statistical data of the particle dynamics.
-For each experimental run, the particles are filmed for 1 hour using a camera recording at 40 frames-per-second mounted directly over the bath surface, capturing thousands of transitions over the lifetime of the experiment.
+For all our experiments $f = 60$ Hz and for the fluid parameters and corral geometry reported here, the Faraday threshold (the critical value of $\Gamma$ for which supercritical Faraday waves spontaneously appear on the fluid surface) of the fluid is $\Gamma_F = 0.90 \pm 0.03 g$. (\sjt{We also tested the experiment at $f = 80$ Hz and found similar phenomenology but increasing $f$ beyond 80 Hz increased the tendency of clusters to disintegrate, significantly inhibiting the collection of reliable statistical data of the particle dynamics}.)
+For each experimental run, the particles are filmed for 1 hour and 6 minutes using a camera recording at 40 frames-per-second mounted directly over the bath surface, capturing thousands of transitions over the lifetime of the experiment (Supplementary Section 1.3).